 EDFT (Extended Discrete Fourier Transform) algorithm produces N-point DFT of sequence X where N is greater than the length of input data.
 Unlike the Fast Fourier Transform (FFT), where unknown readings outside of X are zero-padded, the EDFT algorithm for calculation of the DFT using only available data and the extended frequency set (therefore, named 'Extended DFT').
 EDFT function application is simple and similar to the FFT, besides EDFT have the following additional features:

-where Y is X plus non-zero forward and backward extrapolation of X to length N and/or interpolation if unknown data inside of X have been replaced by NaN (Not-a-Number).
+Y is X plus non-zero forward and backward extrapolation of X to length N and/or interpolation if unknown data inside of X have been replaced by NaN (Not-a-Number).

 2. EDFT can increase frequency resolution up to 1/(N*T), where T is sampling period.
 It is well known, that zero-padding do not increase frequency resolution of DFT, therefore the resolution of FFT algorithm is limited by the length of sequence length(X)*T. Of course, there is no magic, just FFT resolution is equal on all N frequencies, while EDFT is able to increase the resolution on some frequencies and decrease on others.
-The sum of resolutions along the frequency axis for both algorithms remain equal to N*length(X)*T.
+The sum of resolutions along the frequency axis for both algorithms remains equal to N*length(X)*T.

 3. EDFT can estimate amplitudes and phases of sinusoidal components in sequence X. Like as FFT output fft(X,N)/length(X) is proportional to amplitudes of sinusoids in X, also adding a second output argument for EDFT return the amplitude spectrum S of sequence X: